 In 2024 the Book Festival will move from Edinburgh College of Art to its new permanent home at the Edinburgh Future’s Institute.
 See the full story here.

-Together with its counterparts, the International Festival, the Jazz Festival, the Fringe, the Art Festival, the Film Festival and the Edinburgh Mela, the Edinburgh International Book Festival forms what is now widely regarded as the biggest and best arts festival in the world.
+The Edinburgh International Book Festival is a founder member of Festivals Edinburgh, the organisation created by Edinburgh’s 11 major Festivals to support joint strategic development and maintain the position of Edinburgh’s festivals as global leaders.
+Together with its counterparts, the International Festival, the Jazz & Blues Festival, the Festival Fringe, the Art Festival, the Film Festival, the Edinburgh International Book Festival forms what is now widely regarded as the biggest and best arts festival in the world.

 The Edinburgh International Book Festival's current director is Jenny Niven, who was appointed in October 2023.